 For multi-day hikes food is often the biggest individual weight impost.
 When you carry 7-10 days of food at a time you really want to consider each and every item because the weight adds up.
-The traditional view was that you carry 2 lbs (900 grams) of food per person per day.
+The traditional view was that you carry 900 grams (2 lbs) of food per person per day.

-It’s almost physically impossible to carry and eat that amount of food to replace that calorie expenditure so on an average day, I will carry just over 2,900 calories (12,134 kilojoules) of food.
-In reality what this means for me is that I will loose around 3-3.5 kg of body weight a week.
+It’s almost physically impossible to carry and eat that amount of food to replace the calorie expenditure so on an average day, I will carry just over 2,900 calories (12,134 kilojoules) of food.
+In reality this means I will lose around 3-3.5 kg of body weight a week.
 I try to carry as many calories as I possibly can and when choosing hiking food, that means food that is high in calories such as nuts and nut butters which are loaded with calories.
 Hiking is an excuse to eat lots and lots of calories!

 Taste and texture

-Only carry food you like otherwise you won’t eat it.
+Only carry food you really like otherwise you won’t eat it.
 I love walnuts but just can’t eat them on the trail.
 I love jerky but again just can’t eat it on a hike.
-Life’s too short to eat bad food and if you carry food that’s cheap or easy to save money or weight, you are unlikely to eat it.
+Life’s too short to eat bad food and if you carry food that’s cheap or easy to save money or weight, you’re unlikely to eat it.
 Texture is also important and having a mix of food with different textures is also a way of keeping up your food interest.

 Sun dried mango.
-I’ve been taking this on hikes for longer than I can remember
+I’ve been taking this on hikes for longer than I can remember and still love it

 Food choices on hikes are very much a personal thing.
 What you choose to eat and how much is going to be different for everyone.
-While you are likely to have a budget to cater for your food needs on your hike, its false economy to buy the cheapest thing you can find particularly if you don’t like them.
-You can be walking through some of the best landscapes around but if you are miserable and hungry you won’t enjoy it.
+While you’re likely to have a budget to cater for your food needs on your hike, it’s false economy to buy the cheapest thing you can find particularly if you don’t like them.
+You can be walking through some of the best landscapes around but if you’re miserable and hungry you won’t enjoy it.